stanfordpython/python-assignments/assign4/ideas.md

 ## Stolen Assignments
 *Implementations of programming assignments from other classes, this time in Python!*

-Karel - build a Karel emulator in Python, including a graphical interface, a lexer and parser for the karel language, and enforced correctness)
+Karel (CS106A)- build a Karel emulator in Python, including a graphical interface, a lexer and parser for the karel language, and enforced correctness)

+RSS Aggregator (CS110) - aggregates news from lots of RSS feeds